StandardCyborg/nurbs/README.md

 > [Non-Uniform Rational B-Splines][nurbs] (NURBS) of any dimensionality

 This library implements n-dimensional [Non-Uniform Rational B-Splines][nurbs] (NURBS).
 It has no dependencies and uses code generation to unroll loops, optimize for various cases (uniform and non-uniform; rational and non-rational; clamped, open, and periodic) and allow compatibility with multiple input types (arrays of arrays, [ndarrays][ndarray]).
+It's mainly concerned with evaluation as opposed to operations *on* the splines.

 ## Installation